Community education officer

 For most posts, you'll need a degree plus relevant paid or voluntary community experience.
 Many community education officers come from a youth and community background, while others have teaching or adult tutoring qualifications and experience.

-Although not essential, a postgraduate qualification in community work or community education may be useful, especially if your degree is in an unrelated subject.
+Although not essential, a postgraduate qualification relating to community work or community education may be useful, especially if your degree is in an unrelated subject.

 Entry without a degree is sometimes possible if you've got extensive experience, especially for posts in the voluntary sector, or posts linked closely with recreational or family activities.
 Entry requirements can vary widely depending on the specific role, so check job adverts carefully.